 The leaves turn a bright yellow when autumn arrives.
 During early spring, the female cottonwood species produce sleek and slender, cylindrical flowers called catkins.

 These are reddish-purple in color and eventually burst open to release several small seeds that contain cottony strands to help them disperse through the wind.

 Quick fact: A single eastern cottonwood tree can release over 40 million seeds in a season and if conditions are ideal, has the potential to live almost 300 years.

 You can identify an eastern cottonwood from the loud rustling sound that the leaves make even from a very gentle breeze.

 Eastern cottonwoods are often divided into further subspecies based on the location where they are found.

 - Rio Grande cottonwoods (Populous deltoides wislizeni) occur in Texas, Colorado and New Mexico.
-The national champion is located in Bernalillo County, New Mexico.
+The national champion, measuring 85 feet tall and 34 feet in diameter, is located in Bernalillo County, New Mexico.

 Young Flowers of Eastern Cottonwood

 This type of cottonwood tree is native to Europe but has spread to various other parts of the world including Asia, Africa and different regions of the US, particularly in the west.

 Populus nigra, which usually goes by the name of black cottonwood or black poplar, is a large deciduous tree.
 Compared to other types of cottonwood, the black poplar has relatively stunted growth, reaching a maximum of only 90 to 95 feet high on average.